urbanjost/M_intrinsics/docs/intrinsics.md

    ! present
    ! xlocal=merge(x,0,present(x)) !
 NO!!

    !
-We can pass it to another procedure if and only if the ! other procedure declares the argument as optional as well. call tattle('optional argument x',x) end function
+We can pass it to another procedure if another
+   ! procedure declares the argument as optional as well, ! or we have tested that X is present call tattle('optional argument x',x) if(present(x))call not_optional(x) end function

 subroutine tattle(label,arg)